Bradfield/algos/book/lists/what-is-a-list.md

 For simplicity we will assume that lists cannot contain duplicate items.
 Again this is a point of departure from Python’s native list type.

-In this section we will consider both unordered and ordered lists.
+In this chapter we will consider both unordered and ordered lists.
 As we will see, an ordered list is simply a list with additional functionality designed to maintain its constituent nodes in a particular order.